 Protecting Food Resources for Birds

-- Co-led campaign to protect currently unfished forage species, comprising dozens of individual species, important for albatrosses, shearwaters, storm-petrels and more.
-Forage fish are now protected from overfishing in 318,000 square miles of ocean known as the “Blue Serengeti” for its importance to birds, marine mammals, turtles, sharks and large fish.
-Media stories published here, here and here.
+- Co-led campaign to protect currently unfished forage species, comprising dozens of individual species, important for albatrosses, shearwaters, storm-petrels, and more.
+Forage fish are now protected from overfishing in 318,000 square miles of ocean known as the “Blue Serengeti” for its importance to birds, marine mammals, turtles, sharks, and large fish.
+Media stories are published here, here, and here.

 - Co-led establishment of a new policy in California to protect forage fish, that ensures special consideration for the species that support our diverse marine wildlife and commercial and recreational fisheries.